isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 Persons of all nationalities who are legal residents in Malaysia, who need to make single-entry, <u>short-term</u> essential travel for business and official purposes, between Singapore and Malaysia.

 #### 2. I am a Singapore Citizen / Singapore Permanent Resident / Singapore Long-Term Pass holder<sup>*</sup> who is resident in Malaysia.
-Am I eligible to apply for the fast lane?
+Am I eligible to apply for the RGL?

 Yes.
 All residents in Malaysia who need to make <u>short-term</u> essential business or official travel between Singapore and Malaysia are eligible to apply for the RGL.